hyperledger/iroha/docs/source/getting_started/index.rst

   --network=iroha-network \
   -e KEY='node0' \
   hyperledger/iroha:latest

+.. note:: If you are using Iroha with RocksDB, please add ``--entrypoint irohad`` to these parameters, to skip the PostgreSQL container check.

 If you started the node successfully you would see the container id in the same console where you started the container.